 President, Delaware Technical Community College

 In 1999, he became executive vice president of the Delaware State Chamber of Commerce, where he managed the overall operations of the 3,000-member, 22-employee organization with a budget of $3 million.
 He left the Chamber in 2002 to serve as Governor Ruth Ann Minner’s chief of staff.
-In spite of a difficult economy, he helped to develop aggressive agendas, which led to the passage of landmark legislation such as the Student Excellence Equals Degrees (SEED) scholarship; the Delaware Cancer Treatment program; workers’ compensation reform; and a series of education initiatives including the statewide implementation of full-day kindergarten and the placement of reading and math specialists in public schools.
+In spite of a difficult economy, he helped to develop visionary policy agendas, which led to the passage of landmark legislation such as the Student Excellence Equals Degrees (SEED) scholarship; the Delaware Cancer Treatment program; workers’ compensation reform; and a series of education initiatives including the statewide implementation of full-day kindergarten and the placement of reading and math specialists in public schools.

 At the end of the governor’s term, he returned to Delaware Tech and served in a number of leadership positions until he was appointed president of the College in 2014.
-In a short time, he has implemented a number of initiatives, including creating a collegewide culture that embraces innovation; developing a statewide program for high school students to address the manufacturing skills gap in Delaware; and establishing a variety of support programs for veterans, earning the College its “Military Friendly School” designation for five years in a row.
+During his tenure, he has implemented a number of initiatives, including creating a collegewide culture that embraces innovation; developing statewide programs for high school students to expand pathways and dual enrollment; and establishing a variety of support programs for veterans.

 Dr. Brainard is a member of the Delaware Business Roundtable, the Delaware State Chamber of Commerce Board of Governors, and the Phi Theta Kappa Presidential Advisory Board.
 He was also an Honorary Commander with the Delaware National Guard and at the Dover Air Force Base.